-Californians who believe they are victims of Teva’s alleged misconduct may file a form available at www.oag.ca.gov/report with the California Attorney General’s Office, and they will be notified when the claims process has been established.
+Californians who believe they are victims of Teva’s alleged misconduct may file a claim or obtain a claim form at www.ProvigilSettlement.com.

 Who Is Eligible to Make A Claim?

-You are eligible to file a claim if you: (1) Purchased and/or paid for PROVIGIL®, NUVIGIL®, and/or generic PROVIGIL® (modafinil) through a valid prescription; (2) Were a resident of California at the time of each purchase; (3) Made the purchase of the drug for consumption by yourself or for a family member; and (4) Made the purchase(s) between June 24, 2006 and December 31, 2012.
-You are eligible even if some or part of the purchase was reimbursed by insurance.
+You are eligible to file a claim if you: (1) Purchased and/or paid for PROVIGIL®, NUVIGIL®, and/or generic PROVIGIL® (modafinil) through a valid prescription; (2) Were a resident of California at the time of each purchase; (3) Made the purchase of the drug as a caregiver or for personal consumption; and (4) Made the purchase(s) between June 24, 2006 and December 31, 2012.
+You are eligible even if the purchase was reimbursed fully or partially by insurance.
 You may also be eligible to submit a separate claim for your purchases of PROVIGIL® and/or generic PROVIGIL® (modafinil) in a Class Action Settlement that is being administered through the same website by the same notice and claims administrator.